Why does saying 'I'm vegan' feel like lighting a fuse in the middle of a dinner party?

 I've noticed this pattern in more than just food.
 When someone deviates from a norm—chooses not to drink, decides not to marry, doesn't want children, gives up a high-paying job for something less conventional—their choice tends to unnerve the people around them.
 Not because of harm done, but because of what the deviation implies.
 There's an invisible contract in many social groups: let me keep my illusions, and I won't question yours.
 When you quietly step outside that contract, people feel exposed.

-That’s what I think happens when you say you’re vegan.
-Even when you're not talking about ethics, your decision calls ethics to the table.
-Even when you're not bringing up the environment, your actions evoke it.
-Even when you're simply eating lunch, others feel like you’ve issued a challenge.
+That's what I think happens when someone says they're vegan, or plant-based, or simply uninterested in meat.
+Even when they're not talking about ethics, their decision calls ethics to the table.
+Even when they're not bringing up the environment, their actions evoke it.
+Even when they're simply eating lunch, others feel like a challenge has been issued.

 Why?